 DEALING WITH THE POLICE AND COURTS:

 The legal system in Tenerife often mystifies people, with various police forces, the word denuncia used frequently with an aura of fear and mystery, and the Courts ….. well, we all know they take forever to deal with cases, don’t we, but how many Courts are there?
 Come to that, how many police forces are there?!
 Hopefully this page will give some clarity and perspective, and straightforward information, and hopefully too, no-one who reads it will ever need to make use of the information in it!

 To start at the beginning, let’s assume you need to report a crime.
 It’s important to know that this is a legal obligation if you see a crime being carried out unless you are family member of the person committing it, but of course, you might actually be the victim yourself.
-You can report a crime in one of two ways: a denuncia or a querella, or by collaborating anonymously with the Police.
+You can report a crime in one of three ways: a denuncia or a querella, or by collaborating anonymously with the Police.

 - A querella must be completed by a lawyer and made in front of a judge, and is, essentially, the initiation of a criminal investigation.
 Querellas can only be lodged by the victim him/herself if a foreigner in Spain, though Spanish nationals can do so even if not personally involved.
 The judge who takes the querella will give an preliminary judgement about whether criminal procedures should be initiated or not, and if the querellante (the person who makes the querella) is refused at this point, s/he can appeal the decision.

 When it comes to the police, there are four forces in the Canaries: the Guardia Civil, National Police, Canarian Police, and Local Police.